Dutch bank ING to pay off state aid early as lending picks up

 | AMSTERDAM

-AMSTERDAM ING Group NV ING.AS, the largest Dutch bank, said it would repay the last of its state aid ahead of schedule this week, signaling an extra dividend for shareholders as lending growth drove a jump in pretax earnings.
+AMSTERDAM ING Group NV, the largest Dutch bank, said it would repay the last of its state aid ahead of schedule this week, signalling an extra dividend for shareholders as lending growth drove a jump in pre-tax earnings.

-In its first full quarter as a pure banking business, ING's underlying earnings before tax from its banking operations rose more than a third to 1.5 billion euros ($1.88 billion), beating analysts' average forecasts of 1.4 billion euros.
+In its first full quarter as a pure banking business, ING's underlying earnings before tax from its banking operations rose more than a third to 1.5 billion euros (1.18 billion pounds), beating analysts' average forecasts of 1.4 billion euros.

 The bank, once the globe-spanning flagship of Dutch financial capitalism and still Europe's eighth largest by stock market value, was forced to retrench in the years after the financial crisis, taking 10 billion euros in state aid in 2008 and selling many of its international businesses.